seller disclosure home buying: What Texas Buyers Should Know

 Legal Issues

-Review disclosures for liens, easements, or boundary disputes.
-These legal complexities can impact ownership and financing.
+Review disclosures for liens, easements, boundary disputes, shared driveways, or unpermitted work.
+These legal considerations can affect ownership, financing, and future resale.

 Environmental Concerns